michaelrommel/articles/create/2024-12-16-dirtywave-m8-and-x-touch-mini.md

 installed a suite of programs from github.
 Those are SendMidi, ReceiveMidi and ShowMidi from [gbevin](https://github.com/gbevin/).

-The SendMidi program allows you to specify the exact device to send command or notes to, eliminating sources of error (we'll come to that later).
+The SendMidi program allows you to specify the exact device to send commands or notes to, eliminating sources of error (we'll come to that later).
 Here is a simple list of commands to determine connected MIDI devices and send a play/stop command for the song row 0 to the M8.